WebAuthn Registration node

 Return challenge as JavaScript |

-Specifies that the node returns its challenge as a fully encapsulated client-side JavaScript that interacts directly with the WebAuthn API, and auto-submits the response back.
+If enabled, the node returns its challenge as a fully encapsulated client-side JavaScript that interacts directly with the WebAuthn API and submits the response.
 If disabled, the node returns the challenge and associated data in a metadata callback.
-A custom UI, for example, an application using the ForgeRock SDKs, uses the information from the callback to interact with the WebAuthn API on AM’s behalf. |
+A custom UI, for example, an application using the Ping SDKs uses the information from the callback to interact with the WebAuthn API on behalf of PingOne Advanced Identity Cloud. |

 ||